Reactive Dog Training Edinburgh – Reducing Stress at Christmas

-Write up a list of things your dog is allowed and not allowed to do, put it where you visitors can see it and make sure they read it when they arrive.
-If you have, dog friendly family or friends coming around who are likely to allow your dog to jump on them to say hi or beg for food or let your dog get away with being naughty because it’s cute!
+Write up a list of things your dog is allowed and not allowed to do, put it where your visitors can see it, and make sure they read it when they arrive.
+If you have, dog-friendly family or friends coming around who are likely to allow your dog to jump on them to say hi or beg for food or let your dog get away with being naughty because it’s cute!

-Show them your list and then show them ‘training games’ they can play with your dog instead. ie they can give your dog a treat if all their paws stay on the ground while they are saying how.
-Tell them they can reward your dog if he sits when they ask for a sit or show them a game they can play based around your dog’s training.
+Show Off Your Training: Show them your list and then show them ‘training games’ they can play with your dog instead. ie they can give your dog a treat if all their paws stay on the ground while they are saying how.
+Tell them they can reward your dog if he sits when they ask for a sit or show them a game they can play based on your dog’s training.

 My favourite game to show is Nose Boops Recall I ask my dog Erick for a nose touch (He will touch my hand with his nose), when he does it I say ‘good’ and then throw a treat for him to chase and eat.
 Then I call Erick back and repeat.
 Visitors will love something like this.